The intent of our maths curriculum

 - Taking small, manageable steps each lesson to help pupils access more difficult concepts.

-- Exposing pupils to a variety of concepts and procedures so they have a secure understanding of the different areas of mathematics.
+- Exposing pupils to a variety of representations for different areas of maths

-- Helping pupils make connections and ask questions about mathematics by noticing patterns.
+- Helping pupils make connections, spot patterns and ask questions.

 - Encouraging pupils to be clear in their reasoning about mathematics through self-explanations and written reasoning, using key vocabulary.

-- be fluent in the fundamentals of mathematics, such as number bonds and times tables.
+- Be fluent in the fundamentals of mathematics, such as number facts to 20 and times tables.

-Holy Family school assesses children by age related bands using Target Tracker.
-They are assessed at 3 intervals during the year.
-Age related bands are informed by teacher assessment over time.
-Children should be assessed as meeting a target if they have ‘mastered’ it.
+We assess children at three intervals during the year.
+Age related bands are informed by teacher assessment of objectives over time.
+Children should be assessed as meeting an objective if they have ‘mastered’ it.
 This means they are able to do it and explain it at any point.
-In years 2 and 6, the children do SATS tests.
-In years 1, 3, 4 and 5, the children complete a variety of assessments to inform teacher judgement.
+In Year Six, the children do mock SATs tests.
+In Year One, Year Two, Year Three, Year Four and Year Five, the children complete a variety of assessments to inform teacher judgement.

-Parents are encouraged to assist their children in number bonds/times tables through regular practice at home, times tables being practised through the TT Rockstars scheme.
-Pupils are highly encouraged to practice previous content through weekly homework challenges on ‘Mangahigh’, a programme which uses intelligent AI to challenge pupils.
+Parents are encouraged to assist their children in number facts/times tables through regular practice at home.
+Pupils are highly encouraged to practice previous content through weekly homework challenges at KS2.
 Regular celebrations and school challenges are set in school to motivate pupils in extra maths practice.